-Prior work has shown that meta-instructions can be effective for improving performance~\cite{reynolds2021promptprogramminglargelanguage}.
-Most notably, evoking Chain of Thought (CoT) reasoning with instructions like ``let's think step by step'' has led to gains for several types of tasks~\cite{cot}, though not all tasks benefit~\cite{sprague2024cotcotchainofthoughthelps}.
-Yet, other types of meta rules, such as choosing a persona or matching the domain of the persona to the question type have had negligible gains~\cite{zheng2024ahelpfulassistantreally, tam2024letspeakfreelystudy}.
-A recent survey paper~\cite{schulhoff2024promptreportsystematicsurvey} suggests that these existing system prompting strategies are isolated and highly sensitive to specific scenario details, with the systematic function and generalization mechanisms remaining unclear.
+Prior work has shown that meta-instructions can be effective for improving performance~\citep{reynolds2021promptprogramminglargelanguage}.
+Most notably, evoking Chain of Thought (CoT) reasoning with instructions like ``let's think step by step'' has led to gains for several types of tasks~\citep{cot}, though not all tasks benefit~\cite{sprague2024cotcotchainofthoughthelps}.
+Yet, other types of meta rules, such as choosing a persona or matching the domain of the persona to the question type have had negligible gains~\citep{zheng2024ahelpfulassistantreally, tam2024letspeakfreelystudy}.
+A recent survey paper~\citep{schulhoff2024promptreportsystematicsurvey} suggests that these existing system prompting strategies are isolated and highly sensitive to specific scenario details, with the systematic function and generalization mechanisms remaining unclear.
+Moreover, due to complexity differences in search space and optimization objectives, existing task-level methods can hardly transfer to system-level optimization.
+Recent system prompts leaked from Grok~\citep{grok2025repo} and Claude~\citep{breunig2025claude} also exhibit vastly different, verbose and complex manually crafted rules.
 Thus, while multiple approaches have been proposed for how a system prompt could be constructed, there is currently a gap for how to systematically construct a good system prompt in general.

 Here, we introduce a new method, System Prompt Refinement for Increased Generalization (\model), to optimize system prompts based on genetic algorithms.
-Drawing from large collections of strategies for writing system instructions~\cite{schulhoff2024promptreportsystematicsurvey}, we construct a large benchmark of 47 tasks across multiple languages that allows us to test the effects of optimizing system prompts across models, languages, and tasks, as well as quantify which types of system instructions are most useful for generalization.
+Drawing from large collections of strategies for writing system instructions~\citep{schulhoff2024promptreportsystematicsurvey}, we construct a large benchmark of 47 tasks across multiple languages that tests the effects of optimizing system prompts across models, languages, and tasks, as well as quantify which types of system instructions are most useful for generalization.
 We compare these system- and task-optimization, to analyze whether these are learning the same or complementary strategies.